harmony-development/hrpc/README.md

 Example applications are located at [the hRPC examples repository](https://github.com/harmony-development/hrpc-examples).

-Also checkout our [blog post] containing a tutorial.
+Also check out our [blog post] containing a tutorial.

 ### Protocol and Spec